 The Fredericton Region Museum is the home of the famous Coleman Frog.
 He is the 42lb wonder that lived in the Killarney Lake just north of Fredericton about 100 years ago.

 The Fredericton Region Museum is a gateway into the exciting history and diverse heritage of central New Brunswick.
-Because central New Brunswick is where the provincial capital is located, and because it served as a meeting place for Aboriginals, Loyalists, Acadian, and other European settlers, the Fredericton Region Museum is an excellent place to start.
+Because central New Brunswick is where the provincial capital is located, and because it served as a meeting place for Indigenous, Acadian, Loyalist, and other European settlers, the Fredericton Region Museum is an excellent place to start.
 With over 4,000 square feet of exhibit space and a collection of over 30,000 artefacts the museum is a fun and exciting way to look into our past.